mahmudhasankhan/hr-datawarehousing/README.md

 ### Bonus:
 I have demonstrated here how to connect to an MSSQL database using Airflow.

-A lot of goes under the hood in the dockerfile to establish a stable connection between MSSQL and Airflow.
-So anyone who is having problem connecting to a mssql database with airflow can greatly benefit from this project.
+A lot of goes under the hood to establish a stable connection between MSSQL and Airflow.
+So for anyone who is having problem connecting to a mssql database with airflow might benefit from this project.

 In brief, orchestrating a set of bash commands for installing odbc driver for sql server 18, and pyodbc in a dockerfile and spinning up a docker container based on the dockerfile and finally connecting a mssql database through pyodbc package with the help of odbc API does the trick.